Automotive direct mail ideas, plus auto shop advertising tips

 Automotive direct mail marketing is one way to combat the coronavirus shutdown, which has been devastating to local businesses.
 Here are some auto shop advertising tips and direct mail ideas to use.
-Auto dealership parts and service departments and local repair businesses have been hit with the COVID-19 shutdowns so these ideas are helpful.
+Auto dealership parts and service departments, auto shops and local repair businesses have been hit with the COVID-19 shutdowns so these ideas are helpful.
 Here we give you tips including how to use automotive direct mail marketing as well as some free marketing tips to get your customers back into your shop.

 Automotive direct mail marketing

 Automotive direct mail marketing is an effective way to send your message directly to owners of cars and trucks in your service area.
 Plus, during the coronavirus shutdown, postal mail volume is down so anything you mail will stand out even more.
 People aren’t paying less attention to postal mail sent to their home!
 If anything they’re paying more attention to automotive direct mail marketing.

 But, we understand.
 Getting an automotive mail list can be intimidating if you haven’t done it before.
 (And here’s a link for a fast quote on an automotive mailing list.)